-Brad Betts has been an artist for over 20 years and is a Signature Member of the American Society of Marine Artists (ASMA).
-He received a Bachelor of Arts degree from the University of Maine .
-Brad’s paintings have appeared in solo and group shows throughout New England, including the Maritime Gallery at Mystic Seaport’s acclaimed “International Marine Art Exhibition” for the past 8 years.
-In 2006 Brad received the Maritime Gallery Yachting Award and in 2008 was recognized as one of “Four Distinguished Artists” at the Maritime Gallery.
+Brad Betts has been an artist for over 25 years and is a Signature Member of the American Society of Marine Artists (ASMA).
+His paintings have appeared in solo and group shows throughout New England, including the The Maritime Gallery at Mystic Seaport’s acclaimed “International Marine Art Exhibition” for the past 10 years.
+In 2006, he received the Maritime Gallery Yachting Award at this exhibition.
+In 2008, Brad was one of the artists in a special exhibition at the Maritime Gallery entitled “Four Distinguished Artists”.

 In 2011, Brad’s maritime painting “Cup Challenge” was selected by internationally renowned author Ferenc Mate for the cover of Sea of Lost Dreams, the second book in the Dugger/Nello series.